sophiadicuffa/DASH-website/README.md

-## Research Lab Website Design Template
+## DASH Lab Website Design

-This is a research lab website template that can be used by university students / professors to create a simple website for showing and displaying their labs / research.
+A website to showcase the work done in the DASH research lab, created in June 2022.